PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/06-Ecosystem.md

 # The Python Ecosystem

-As a MATLAB programmer, you may be a little nervous about Python at this point.
+As a MATLAB programmer you may be a little nervous about Python at this point.
 We covered the primary data types and built-in functionality, but said nothing of matrices, multi-dimensional arrays, array operations or vectorization.
 We haven't even mentioned common mathematical operations such as matrix inversion,